SexyBack: Critical reception

-Chart performance
+Commercial performance

 "SexyBack" was commercially successful in the United States.
 The single debuted at number 90 on the Billboard Hot 100 in July 2006.
-After climbing to number 31, it propelled to number one the following week.
+After climbing to number 31, it jumped to number one the following week.
 "SexyBack" became Timberlake's first number-one hit on the Billboard Hot 100 from his FutureSex/LoveSounds album.
 The single spent seven consecutive weeks at the number-one position on the Hot 100.
 In addition to the Hot 100, "SexyBack" also topped the following Billboard charts: Hot Dance Airplay, Hot Dance Club Play, Hot Dance Singles Sales, Pop 100 Airplay, Pop 100, and Top 40 Mainstream charts.
 "SexyBack" was certified three-times Platinum by the Recording Industry Association of America (RIAA).
 This song made the then-seventh-biggest jump to number one in the Billboard Hot 100 history, climbing thirty spots from number 31 landing it at the summit of the chart on September 9, 2006.
 According to Nielsen SoundScan, the song had its biggest selling week in September 2006 and sold 250,000 as a digital download.
+Throughout 2006, it sold 1,657,798 digital copies.
 "SexyBack" was on the Hot 100 for a significant thirty-six weeks.
 As of 2018, the song has accumulated 6.1 million units in the US, combining sales (4.9 million copies sold) and equivalent streams.

 In the United Kingdom, "SexyBack" debuted at number 13 on the UK Singles Chart based solely on download sales one week prior to its physical release, and ascended to the top of the chart the following week, becoming Timberlake's first UK number-one single.
 On the Australian ARIA Charts, "SexyBack" debuted at number one and spent two consecutive weeks at the top becoming Timberlake's second number one single there (after "Rock Your Body" reached the summit in 2003), and has been certified two-times Platinum by ARIA Charts.
-Also, in Canada and Austria, the single has peaked at number three and number five respectively, becoming his most successful single tied with his third released single "What Goes Around.../...Comes Around" in both nations.
+In Austria, the single peaked at number five, becoming his most successful single tied with his third released single "What Goes Around.../...Comes Around".
 It has also been certified three-times Platinum in Canada.

 In Sweden, "SexyBack" peaked at number four, while in France it peaked at number eight becoming Timberlake's first top ten hit from the album, and would later score two more top ten singles with "My Love" and "What Goes Around.../...Comes Around".
 The song peaked at number one in Germany, Ireland, New Zealand and Norway, and at number two in Switzerland and Belgium.